napier-group6-sem/devops/Contributing.md

-Contributing to Population Records Project
+# Contributing to the Population Records Project

-Thank you for your interest in contributing.
-We welcome contributions from everyone.
+## Our Commitment

+We welcome contributions from everyone and want to make it easy to contribute, learn, and improve the project.

-How to Contribute
+## How to Contribute

-Fork the repository and create your branch: git checkout -b feature/your-feature-name
+* Fork the repository and create a branch for your feature: git checkout -b feature/your-feature-name

-Make your changes on the new branch.
+* Make your changes on the new branch.

-Run tests if applicable to make sure nothing breaks.
+* Run tests if applicable to make sure nothing breaks.

-Commit your changes with clear, descriptive messages.
+* Commit your changes with clear, descriptive messages.

-Push your branch to your fork: git push origin feature/your-feature-name
+* Push your branch to your fork: git push origin feature/your-feature-name

-Open a Pull Request against the main repository.
+* Open a Pull Request against the main repository.

-Code Style
+## Code Style

-Follow consistent naming conventions.
+* Follow consistent naming conventions.

-Maintain proper indentation and formatting.
+* Maintain proper in*

-Include comments for non-trivial logic.

-Reporting Bugs and Suggestions

-Use GitHub Issues to report bugs.

-Check existing issues before opening a new one.

-Include steps to reproduce, expected behavior, and screenshots if possible.

-Thank you for helping improve this project.